-In addition to adding graphics, as shown in the block diagram of Figure 1, a digital sensor will control the image of the interactive controller using the Pygame library.
+In addition to adding graphics, a digital sensor will control the image of the interactive controller using the Pygame library.
 You will build the digital sensor using a tactile pushbutton switch or a photocell to move the beachball on the canvas.

 Now, let's discuss the functional interaction between the bouncing ball and the digital sensor using physical computing.